retry51776/notes/self-improvement/psychlogy.md

 > We must be aware which brain level we operating on;
 > > Logic only works in higher level.
 >
-> Try to resolve problem is wrong level is similar to programming.
+> Try to resolve problem in wrong level is similar fixing bug in different area.
+> > Missing Perception? or Bad Association?

 > I think we should use Parenting model to train Limbic & reptilian brain